-And so, he's down there and v 5: ...
-They went out to him those from Jerusalem, and all Judea, and all the country around the Jordan...
-[And they understood this was the one who was born of Elizabeth and Zacharias-remember?
-Yes!] ...
-And were being baptized by him in the Jordan, confessing their sins...
-[Not coming to the priest to offer an offering, and to make a payment to them so they can get forgiveness of sin.
-So they had to send a committee down there.
-You can read that in John, the first chapter-and official committee,] ...But after seeing many of the Pharisees and Sadducees coming to his baptism, he said to them, 'You brood of vipers...
-[It's important to understand they didn't repent.
+Verse 5: "Then went out to him those from Jerusalem, and all Judea, and all the country around the Jordan."

+They understood this was the one who was born of Elizabeth and Zacharias.

+Verse 6: "And were being baptized by him in the Jordan, confessing their sins."

+Not coming to the priest to offer an offering, and to make a payment to them so they can get forgiveness of sin.
+They had to send an official committee down there (John 1).

+Verse 7: "But after seeing many of the Pharisees and Sadducees coming to his baptism, he said to them, 'You brood of vipers..."

+It's important to understand they didn't repent.
 If there's no repentance, there is no forgiveness!
-We need to understand that.] ... who has forewarned you to flee from the coming wrath?
-Therefore, produce fruits worthy of repentance...
-[Then there can be forgiveness.
-Always remember, there must be repentance first.] ...
-And do not think to say within yourselves, "We have Abraham for our father"; for I tell you that God is able from these stones to raise up children to Abraham'" (vs 5-9).
-Then he gave them another lesson that they were endanger of committing the unpardonable sin.
+We need to understand that.

+"...who has forewarned you to flee from the coming wrath?
+Therefore, produce fruits worthy of repentance" (vs 7-8)-then there can be forgiveness!
+Always remember, there must be repentance first!

+Verse 9: "And do not think to say within yourselves, "We have Abraham for our father"; for I tell you that God is able from these stones to raise up children to Abraham."
+Then he gave them another lesson that they were in danger of committing the unpardonable sin!

-Now, when people hear that they are sinners, lots of times their first reaction is, 'Well, I'm not a sinner, I haven't committed murder; I haven't committed adultery; I'm not a liar-most of the time.'
+When people hear that they are sinners, lots of times their first reaction is,

+Well, I'm not a sinner, I haven't committed murder; I haven't committed adultery; I'm not a liar-most of the time.

 They don't realize that by our very nature we are sinners in everything that we do.
-And even the good that we do is tainted with our nature.
-So that's why there has to be repentance.
-Then there is forgiveness.
+Even the good that we do is tainted with our nature.
+That's why there has to be repentance; then there is forgiveness.

-Now, let's come to Colossians, the first chapter-and again, we will see how this is accomplished.
-Colossians 1:14: "In Whom we have redemption...
-[Which then is forgiveness.] ...through His own blood, even the remission of sins."
-Now that's important for us to understand-'even remission of sins.'
+Colossians 1:14: "In Whom we have redemption... [forgiveness] ...through His own blood, even the remission of sins."

-Now, let's see what happens when we have our sins forgiven.
-How are we to behave?
-Very important to understand.
-Let's come back here to Matthew 18.
-How are we to behave?
-How are we to treat other people?
-Now, sometimes we are so loaded down with problems that it takes a long time to overcome.
-Even though people are trying and they keep making mistakes.
-And that's the whole purpose like we went through during the Feast of Tabernacles with Judge Righteous Judgment and go to your brother and so forth.
+Let's see what happens when we have our sins forgiven:

+- How are we to behave? - How are we to treat other people?

+Sometimes we are so loaded down with problems that it takes a long time to overcome.
+Even though people are trying and they keep making mistakes, that's the whole purpose with Judge Righteous Judgment and go to your brother and so forth.